lucasfurno/docs_en/first-steps/index.md

 4. Fill in the requested fields;

-   > Check below the fields to be filled and after filling them in click on *Save*, to save your edge application.
+   > Check the fields to be filled and after filling them in click on *Save*, to save your edge application.

 Enter the following fields: